bennyb0y/burrito-rater/docs/ADMIN_DEVOPS.md

 - No local database development is needed
 - Data is consistent across all environments
 - Changes to data are immediately visible to all users
+- All data changes are persisted in the cloud database
+- No need to sync data between environments

 ## Prerequisites